mjeronimo/carma2/README.md

 ros2 service call /carma_system_controller/manage_nodes ros2_lifecycle_manager_msgs/ManageLifecycleNodes "{ command: 4 }"
 ```

-# Issues

-* When setting the composable node container to respawn, the contained composable nodes aren't reloaded
-* There is a namespace collision when using the new plugin added to the dead reckoner node

 # Task List

 ```
-[ ] PluginInterface - should it be LifecyclePluginInterface?
+[ ] CameraDriverClient's helper class: add initialize() like plugin?
-[ ] Add some example parameters to plugin (to demonstrate how to separate parameters) with two plugins
+[ ] Add some example parameters to plugin (to demonstrate how to separate parameters) with two plugins [ ] When setting the composable node container to respawn, the contained composable nodes aren't reloaded
 ```